eltyagi/journie/src/Journie.md

    - Explore implementation of Row-Level Security in PostgreSQL

 2. Front-End
     - How will signed-in user's data be accessed post sign-in?
-    -
+      - Maybe express-session??

+### Read-up on how sessions and token based authenication works for web-apps.
+3. How does a single server handle multiple logins?
+Will I have to deploy express servers locally?